Cassie Chadwick: Prison

 On 1 January 1906, Chadwick was sent to the Ohio State Penitentiary in Columbus.
 She brought with her trunks of goods for her prison cell, including clothing, photographs, and furniture.
 The prison warden allowed this due to her celebrity status.

 As her health deteriorated, Chadwick began writing explicit instructions for her funeral.
 She instructed her son Emil to send a portion of her hidden funds to Canada for the purchase of a tombstone for the family plot.
 Chadwick suffered a "nervous collapse" on 17 September 1907, leaving her blind.
 The New York Times reported on 9 October 1907 that Chadwick was suffering from heart and stomach problems.

 Death

 Chadwick died on her 50th birthday in the Columbus penitentiary, 10 October 1907.
 The funeral service was officiated by Reverend F.W.
 Thompson.
-Her interment was 16 October 1907 in the Episcopal Cemetery (present day Woodstock Anglican Cemetery "A" section VanSittart Avenue) in her birthplace of Woodstock.
+Her interment was 16 October 1907 in the Episcopal Cemetery (present day Woodstock Anglican Cemetery "A" section VanSittart Avenue) in Woodstock, Ontario.

 Fallout

 For a time, the Chadwick Mansion on Euclid Avenue and East 82nd Street in Cleveland became a tourist destination.
 In the early 1920s, it was torn down for the construction of the Euclid Avenue Temple (now Liberty Hill Baptist Church).

 Chadwick's housekeeper, Mary Londraville, took a satchel apparently for Chadwick's son that the receiver wanted as he thought it to have contained valuables.

-Andrew Carnegie himself was so distressed about how his name had been misused, he made a gift that helped build the Oberon Carnegie Building, used by Oberlin College Library.
+Andrew Carnegie himself was so distressed about how his name had been misused, he made a gift that helped build the Oberlin Carnegie Building, used by Oberlin College Library.